-- To formulate and recommend to the Board, a CSR Policy which shall indicate the activities to be undertaken by the Company as specified in Schedule VII of the Act, as amended from time to time, excluding the activities undertaken in pursuance of normal course of business of the Company; - To recommend the amount of expenditure to be incurred on the activities referred to in clause; - To monitor the Corporate Social Responsibility Policy of the Company from time to time; and - To formulate and recommend to the Board, an annual action plan in pursuance of CSR policy.
+- To formulate and recommend to the Board, a CSR Policy which shall indicate the activities to be undertaken by the Company as specified in Schedule VII of the Act, as amended from time to time. - To recommend the amount of expenditure to be incurred on the activities referred to in clause;

+- To monitor the Corporate Social Responsibility Policy of the Company from time to time; and - To formulate and recommend to the Board, an annual action plan in pursuance of CSR policy.